therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

 necessary to set a handful of general directives.
 The rest can be left at their defaults unless you have an exotic configuration.

+Note that the apcupsd daemon must be restarted in order for changes to the configuration file to become active.

 General Configuration Directives
 --------------------------------